kabiromohd/Life_Expectancy_Prediction/README.md

 ![Render Deployment Screenshot](https://github.com/kabiromohd/Midtermproject/assets/121871052/1a77dce5-a7e8-404f-8443-a92d0d376907)

 ### To interact with the docker image deployed to cloud via render
-- copy the render deployment link and place in the *predict-test_render.py* script as "host" and has already prepared data point to be used to test the model deployed to cloud.
+- copy the render deployment link and place in the *predict-test_render.py* script as "host".
+- *predict-test_render.py* has already prepared data point to be used to test the model deployed to cloud.
-- for this project, the deployment link has already been provided script. it can be run following the below:
+- for this project, the deployment link has already been provided in the .py script.
+It can be executed as illustrated below:

 - open a Cli and run the following:

   ```